 Cultivating a Winning Culture

 Walton pointed out that customer expectations are accelerating the innovation timeline, as are the IoT (Internet of Things) and new technologies, both by shortening time to market.
 These developments can drive all initiatives forward — from performance management to quality to production — but are especially fruitful for fostering innovation.
 One of the most important toolsets fosters cloud collaboration.
 With so many teams working globally and remotely, these tools can help organizations stay competitive in the market, accomplish more with smaller teams and cater to the needs of demanding customers.

 While there have been groundbreaking advancements in artificial intelligence and machine learning, the speakers noted that both technologies are still in the early adopter stage.
 Yet, these technical advancements offer big possibilities for Industry 4.0.
-By using advanced learning algorithms to predict new trends, for instance, early adopters are crossing the chasm to discover innovative new products before anyone else.
+By using advanced learning algorithms to predict new trends, for instance, early adopters are crossing the chasm to discover innovative new products and lean manufacturing tools, such as enterprise search, before anyone else.

 Innovating with Industry 4.0 and Google Cloud

 With effective collaboration, an ongoing challenge in Industry 4.0, Yost was asked how MESA fosters communication and synergy in its ranks.
 By going Google, adopting G Suite and using applications like Google Calendar, Hangouts and others, the MESA team is using social and cloud tools to share files, disseminate knowledge and interact more dynamically over voice and video chat.